OpenGATE/Gate/docs/compton_camera_imaging_simulations.rst

 	/gate/digitizer/layers/insert/rejectEvtOtherProcesses [1/0]

-In order to get one interaction per volume, the user can apply another module afterwards such as the standard adder to handle multiple interactions.
+In order to get one *single* per volume, the user can apply another module afterwards such as the standard adder to handle multiple interactions.

 Energy thresholder module